-Other things being equal, the larger the Accounts payable component, the lower the firm's liquidity "score."
+Other things being equal, the more significant the Accounts payable component, the lower the firm's liquidity "score."
 Working capital, for instance, is the following difference:

 Working capital = Current assets – Current liabilities

-Obviously, a larger Accounts payable means larger Current liabilities and therefore less working capital.
+Thus, a larger Accounts payable means more substantial Current liabilities and therefore less working capital.

 For more on these liquidity metrics and example calculations, see the Encyclopedia article Liquidity Metrics.